tomnitschke/gristruc/records.md

   @classmethod
   def get_fields(cls, record: Record, include_internals: bool=False) -> list[str]:
+    """
+    Get all fields/aka column names from a 'record'.
+    This excludes Grist-internal invisible columns like "manualSort" unless 'include_internals' is set to True.
+    """
-    """Get all fields/aka column names from a 'record'.
-This excludes Grist-internal invisible columns like "manualSort".""" return [field for field in dir(record) if include_internals or (not field.startswith(("#","_","gristHelper_")) and not field in ("id", "manualSort"))]
+    return [field for field in dir(record) if include_internals or (not field.startswith(("#","_","gristHelper_")) and not field in ("id", "manualSort"))]